cas-e/JetsProject/README.md

 ## Description

 An "aircraft management" type program.
-The program loads some data describing a small collection of jets to manage.
+The program loads some data from a file, describing a small collection of jets to manage.
 The user is then presented with a menu of options to interact with, and modify, this collection of jets:

 ~~~
 ~~ Welcome to JetsApp!!!!! ~~